-Read Across America celebrates the birthday of Dr. Seuss and encourages everyone to pick up a book and read with a child.
+Read Across America celebrates a nation of diverse readers and encourages everyone to pick up a book and read with a child.
 Wendy Resnik, Children & Teen Services Coordinator for Phoenix Public Library, shares her thoughts on the joy of books and tips for reading together with young children.

 Like many librarians, I was a bookworm as a child.
 The public library was my happy place.
 Now, when I get to share books with children, it awakens that childhood joy in my soul.

 I’m also a parent and remember reading “Curious George Plays Baseball” for the hundredth time to my son, Jack.
 It grew tedious for me, but he adored it, and his little stuffed George from his fifth birthday is with him today at age 27, reminding him to stay curious and brave.

 Like Jack, children discover a world of ideas in the pages of children’s books.
 But they learn so much more when a caring adult takes the time to read with them and talk about the stories.

 In their early months, reading with a baby is a wonderful bonding time that creates positive feelings around books.
 Babies are learning language from day one, and sharing books is an important part of that learning.
 When they “pat the bunny” over and over, they are making connections (bunny—soft—furry) and learning to learn from the most important people in their lives.

 Children’s books introduce new words